-My callsign again, it’s like a final check, the signal report just once because the report is always 599 and then the exchange three times. xxxxx can be either my callsign or his, I don’t care.
+My callsign again, it’s like a final check, the signal report just once because the report is always 599 and then the exchange three times. [xxxxx] is optional, it doesn’t need to be there but if it is, it can be either my callsign or his, I don’t care.
 Then the space before the end of transmission to finish.

 I finish with a simple reply:

 His callsign, TU for thank you followed by my callsign and a CQ.
 The TU acknowledges his exchange then I identify and go straight back to a CQ.
 As soon as he sees the TU, Vlad will be tuning away.

 I don’t want to see someone send my serial number back to me, I don’t want you to say “Hi Keith” (because you’ve mined my name from qrz.com), I don’t care about 73 GL at the end and I don’t want a row of ……. or RYs to start the transmission.
 A contest exchange should be short and to the point.